 Sender reputation is the method mailbox providers use to measure the trustworthiness of a sender's email.
 It is composed of domain and IP address reputation, and is determined by mailbox providers based on a variety of metrics, including complaint rate, unknown user rate, volume, spam trap hits, engagement, and blacklistings.
 Mailbox providers place a high priority on a sender's reputation when determining inbox or spam folder placement of emails.

-- List hygiene, including spam traps and unknown users
+- List quality, including spam traps and unknown users

 - Infrastructure and authentication

 - Sending history